What is Distributed Edge Application Orchestration?

 • Security functions: Secure all data on the network.
 In the edge, use case hosts are not perimeter-secured, so they might be accessed by unauthorized personnel or even stolen.
 All application data, therefore, needs to be encrypted.
 Cryptographic isolation with separate keys must be enforced between tenants and sites.
 IT also needs to be able to easily block a tenant, site, and host in case of jeopardy.

 • Application and infrastructure monitoring: Provide observability for the infrastructure as well as the applications.
 This includes health states, synthetic monitoring, logs and metrics, and topology information.
 It is important that this is provided locally, and for each site as aggregated site context information can be sent further up in the stack.
-Read more about this in the Edge Observability white paper<<LINK>>
+For an in-depth look at edge monitoring, download our Edge Observability White Paper.

 All of the features described in the previous section addressed cluster orchestration for a single site.
 Now turn to the edge use case; you may have thousands of sites, all with a local orchestrator performing single-site cluster management.
 This means you need to manage thousands of clusters and, using a single console, handle the entire lifecycle of the cluster software itself.
 This includes upgrades and configuration changes.